alanlivio/bash-helpers/README.md

  hf_profile_install
 ```

-# Inspirations
+# References and Thanks

-Other projects support create a dev environment.
+Other projects used as inspiration or reference.

 For bash: